Statistical inference for high-dimensional spectral density matrix

 Many of the series exhibit strong trend and seasonal effects, and it is important to ensure that the data is stationary; therefore, we apply either regular differencing or seasonal differencing.
 Although these operations may over-difference certain series, our theory has no requirement that the spectral density be non-zero, so there is no impediment to analysis with this approach.
 In addition to this data pre-processing, it is necessary to find common sample sizes for each pair of batches $B_i$ and $B_j$ since the start dates differ greatly.
 In fact, if we were to consider all $p = 3218$ county-level time series in one huge batch, the maximal common sample size is $n = 25$, which is clearly too tiny for such a huge $p$.
 Instead, for each of the $\binom{51}{2} =1275$ possible pairings $(B_i, B_j)$, we determine the common sample available, and the dimension of the resulting paired data set is $p = | B_i \cup B_j |$.
-The sample size $n$ in each case is defined to be the most recent contiguous block of times where both batches are fully observed (no missing values); our methodology requires that $\tilde{n} = n - 2 l_n $ (with $l_n=\max\{[0.1\log r]_+,1\}$) is positive.
-By excluding the sparsely measured counties of Kalawao, HI and McPherson, NE, we ensure there is a common sample for every pairing.
+The sample size $n$ in each case is defined to be the most recent contiguous block of times where both batches are fully observed (no missing values); by excluding the sparsely measured counties of Kalawao, HI and McPherson, NE, we ensure there is a common sample for every pairing.
+Our methodology requires that $\tilde{n} = n - 2 l_n $ (with $l_n$ selected by the data-driven method discussed in Remark \ref{rk:1}(c)) is positive; we impose $n > 2 l_n + 1$ and $n-d > 7$ (where $d=1$ for regular differencing and $d=4$ for seasonal differencing), the latter condition ensuring that the data-driven $l_n$ can be calculated, which ensures $\tilde{n} \geq 2$.
+For $284$ state pairs (or $22.3 \%$) where regular differencing is used the common sample does not meet these requirements, and these cases are skipped over; for the case of seasonal differencing, only $1$ state pair violates the requirements.